MtnViewJohn/DrawBoy/README.md

 # OPERATION

-When DrawBoy is started it does not know the state of the loom, whether the shed is open or closed, whether or not it is OK to send shaft commands to the loom.
+When **drawboy** is started it does not know the state of the loom, whether the shed is open or closed, whether or not it is OK to send shaft commands to the loom.
 It will display the first pick in your pick list with the **PENDING** flag at the end of the pick.
 Treadle to open and close the shed.
-This will sync DrawBoy with the loom, it will send the liftplan for the first pick to the loom and you can now start weaving.
+This will sync **drawboy** with the loom, it will send the liftplan for the first pick to the loom and you can now start weaving.

-From this point on, when you close the shed DrawBoy will send the liftplan for the next pick to the loom and it will display the next pick.
+From this point on, when you close the shed **drawboy** will send the liftplan for the next pick to the loom and it will display the next pick.
 The pick line will begin with a color-coded draw-down for the pick, followed by the pick number and lift-plan for the pick.
 These last